 Professional development for educators

-Professional development regarding students with disability is important for educators as it helps ensure all students are supported and that education settings are more inclusive.
+Professional development on how to support students with disability is important for educators, as it helps to ensure that all students are supported and education settings are inclusive.

-- The reasonable adjustments that Australian law requires schools to make for students with disability
+- The reasonable adjustments that Australian law requires education providers to make for students with disability

 - How to ensure reasonable adjustments are fair to individual students with disability

-Accurate and current information on disability and medical conditions
+Accurate and current information on disabilities and medical conditions

-It is important for educators to maintain up-to-date information about different disabilities and medical conditions to ensure all students are supported correctly.
+It’s important for educators to maintain up-to-date information about different disabilities and medical conditions to ensure all students are supported appropriately.
 There are several resources available to help with this.